mirkosertic/roomba500/README.md

 #### Published Topics

 * `odom` ([nav_msgs/Odometry](http://docs.ros.org/en/api/nav_msgs/html/msg/Odometry.html))
   Odometry readings from the robot.
 * `batteryCharge` (int16)
   Charge of the battery in mAh.
 * `batteryCapacity` (int16)
   Capacity of the battery in mAh.
 * `bumperLeft` (int16)
   Status of the bumper.
 1 = triggered, 0 = not triggered.
 Only state change are published
 * `bumperRight` (int16)
   Status of the bumper.
 1 = triggered, 0 = not triggered.
 Only state change are published
 * `wheeldropLeft` (int16)
   Status of wheel.
 1 = dropped, 0 = not dropped.
 Only state change are published
 * `wheeldropRight` (int16)
   Status of wheel.
 1 = dropped, 0 = not dropped.
 Only state change are published
+* `lightBumperLeft` (int16)
+  Value for the left Light-Bumper (0..4095)
+* `lightBumperFrontLeft` (int16)
+  Value for the front-left Light-Bumper (0..4095)
+* `lightBumperCenterLeft` (int16)
+  Value for the center-left Light-Bumper (0..4095)
+* `lightBumperCenterRight` (int16)
+  Value for the center-right Light-Bumper (0..4095)
+* `lightBumperFrontRight` (int16)
+  Value for the front-right Light-Bumper (0..4095)
+* `lightBumperRight` (int16)
+  Value for the right Light-Bumper (0..4095)

 #### Parameters